LogicismDev/LogRPC/README.md

          - Wikipedia
          - YouTube
       * Credits go to PreMiD on GitHub for Website Discord Presence Application IDs

-    * PlayStation (PS4/PS5) Presence:
-      * Uses the official Playstation API to grab your presence and what game you are playing or if you're at the home screen.
-      * Credits go to sirzechs753 on GitHub for PlayStation Discord Presence Application IDs

     * Beat Saber Presence:
       * Requires the HTTP Status Mod installed from ModAsssistant in order for it to work.